 Open space preserves are open to the public for your enjoyment and we strongly encourage you to come prepared for the outdoors.
 Cell service is limited in some of the preserves, so always remember to let others know where you’re going and when you’ll return home.
 Before hitting the trail, be prepared for all types of weather conditions and carry enough water and snacks for the entire day.

-The Open Space Authority strongly believes that connecting people to nature and outdoor open spaces is more important than ever, as being in nature provides important personal physical and mental health benefits.
-At this time, our open space preserves will remain open for the public to enjoy nature, along with modifications to protect the health and safety of our visitors and staff.
+The Open Space Authority strongly believes that connecting people to nature and outdoor spaces provides essential benefits related to physical and mental wellness.
+Throughout the COVID-19 crisis, our open space preserves provided important places for the public to enjoy nature, along with modifications to protect the health and safety of our visitors and staff.

 On the Trails